FabianTralala/pt-slim-fast/README.md

 ## how to run

-Download the repo or copy the script code into a new text file.
+Clone the repo or copy the script code into a new text file.
 Don't forget to set the executable flag:
 ```
 chmod +x path/to/scriptfile